hniska/lessons-learned/a_few_lessons_learned.md

 ### **Makefile**

 Make sure your project is reproducible in an easy way.
 A good start is to use a Makefile that sets up the NSO run-time environment for you project.
 With that you can easily just clean up your whole run-time and with one command setup everything needed to start your test.
-For an example Makefile take a look at examples.ncs/service-provider/mpls-vpn/Makefile, there it sets up the netsims, populate them with good startup data and also populate the CDB with some basic info.
+For an example Makefile take a look at examples.ncs/service-provider/mpls-vpn/Makefile, there it sets up the netsims, populates them with good startup data and also populates the CDB with some basic info.

 This will also make it easier when having to show TAC on how to reproduce a bug.